Hockey parents’ behaviour creates need for Respect in Sport training

 Jack Kukolic is only 13 years old, but he’s already aware that adults should know better.

 At a Meadowvale hockey arena, west of Toronto last Saturday, his eyes were drawn away from the room where his 11-year-old brother unlaced his skates.
 In the hallway, a brawl broke out involving five parents from two teams.
-When it spilled into the parking lot, police were called and a player’s father was charged with assault.
+When it spilled into the parking lot, police were called and a player from the visiting Erindale team’s father was charged with assault.

 “When kids are playing hockey, how are they supposed to know not to yell at the refs and not to fight with each other if their parents are doing it?” the teenager asked.